TheHormat/TheHormat/README.md

 - 🤝 I’m looking to **remote job**

 - 💬 Ask me about **Creative and forward-thinking professional creates cutting-edge websites and applications for high-profile clients with challenging demands and visions.
-Skilled project manager, team leader and analytical problem-solver with top-notch organizational, scheduling and code verification skills.**
+Skilled project manager, team leader and analytical problem-solver with top-notch organizational, scheduling and code verification skills.Teaching, supporting beginners and the community is my favorite.**

 - 📫 How to contact me **hamidovhormat@coders.edu.az**